CLI setup reference

 Browser flow; paste code#state.

-Sets agents.defaults.model to openai-codex/gpt-5.4 when model is unset or openai/*.
+Sets agents.defaults.model to openai/gpt-5.5 through the Codex runtime when model is unset or already OpenAI-family.

 OpenAI API key